My grandfather owned for life one farm,

 since the hill to the mill wheels.

-Then, going to the farm we always asked
+Then, going to the farm, we always asked

-so was named its hinterland.
+So it was named its hinterland.

 The creek was named the Singing Creek.

-I always thought that after crossing farm,
+I always thought that after crossing the farm,

 its waters flowed to one of the four rivers